esp-rs/book/src/writing-your-own-application/std-applications/understanding-esp-idf-template.md

 ```
 The first line its an import that defines the esp-idf entry-point when the root crate is a binary crate that defines a main function.

-Then, we have an usual main function with two lines on it:
+Then, we have an usual main function with few lines on it:
 - A call to `esp_idf_sys::link_patches` function that makes sure that a few patches to the ESP-IDF which are implemented in Rust are linked to the final executable.
 - We print in our console the famous "Hello World!".